-"Australian ballots", which list the full slate of candidates for both parties on a governmentprovided form.
-Paper ballots based on this design were in widespread use by mid-twentieth century, but are now used by only a small fraction of precincts (Alvarez at al., 2001).
-The first successful voting machines - lever-operated machines similar to those still in use today - were introduced in upstate New York in the 1890s (Harris, 1934).
+The choice of voting mechanisms has long been a controversial issue, marked by periodic introduction of promising new technologies, ensuing debate, and persistent disparities in adoption choices around the country.
+During the 1880s and 1890s the practice of voting with preprinted ballots distributed by the political parties was gradually supplanted by the use of so-called Australian ballots, which list the full slate of candidates for both parties on a governmentprovided form.
+Paper ballots based on this design were in widespread use by the mid-twentieth century, but are now used by only a small fraction of precincts (Alvarez et al., 2001).
+The first successful voting machines-lever-operated machines similar to those still in use today-were introduced in upstate New York in the 1890s (Harris, 1934).
 In principle these machines eliminated any ambiguity over the validity of a particular ballot, and also automated the counting of ballots.
 Because of their complex design, however, lever machines are expensive to buy and maintain.
 They also lack an independent audit trail of the votes cast.
-Punch card voting systems were developed in the early 1960s to take advantage of existing computer technology, offering an automated vote counting system with the benefit of a paper audit trail.
-The first punch card system - the Votematic system - was designed to use IBM card processing equipment, and was soon purchased by IBM, only to be sold a few years later amid concerns over the reliability of the system (Nathan, 1980).
+Punch card voting systems were developed in the early 1960s to take advantage of existing computer technology, offering an automated vote-counting system with the benefit of a paper audit trail.
+The first punch card system-the Votematic system-was designed to use IBM card-processing equipment, and was soon purchased by IBM, only to be sold a few years later amid concerns over the reliability of the system (Nathan, 1980).
 An alternative system developed at about the same time used optical card readers to count ballots "bubbled-in" with a lead pencil.
 Optical scan systems are now the most widely used voter technology, and the only legacy technology certified under the Help America Vote Act.

-The most recent innovation in voting technology is direct recording electronic (DRE) voting, in which voters' preferences are entered on a terminal device (e.g., a touch-screen).
-A key advantage of DRE technology is its adaptability for disabled and non-English speaking voters.
-Like lever machines, DRE voting machines eliminate ambiguity in the determination of valid ballots, and provide cumulative vote tallies without the need for mechanical card readers.
-The main criticism of DRE technology -- echoed in the numerous lawsuits now facing state election boards
+The most recent innovation in voting technology is direct recording electronic (DRE) voting, in which voters' preferences are entered on a terminal device (such as a touch screen).
+A key advantage of DRE technology is its adaptability for disabled and non-English-speaking voters.
+Like lever machines, DRE voting machines eliminate ambiguity in the determination of valid ballots and provide cumulative vote tallies without the need for mechanical card readers.
+The main criticism of DRE technology-echoed in the numerous lawsuits now facing state election boards around the country-is that there is no direct way to verify the counting process or the final vote tally.
+These criticisms are addressed by the design of some DRE machines, which issue a paper record of the vote at the time of balloting.